 What to pack for an active holiday

 You don’t need to pack a lot of extra items in your luggage if you want to keep fit whilst traveling, but make sure you do think about the environment and don’t take anything that you won’t really use.
-Always pack light and in an eco-friendly way by choosing a smaller backpack.
+Always pack light and in an eco-friendly way by choosing a smaller backpack and use packing cubes to keep your clothes organized.

 Don’t forget to bring: